-Alzheimer’s Disease is devastating for those it impacts.
+More than ever, Alzheimer’s Disease is touching our lives.
 From having a grandparent forget your identity to watching a friend suffer through her mother’s early onset, the effects on the people that aren’t diagnosed are more personal than any textbook can hint at or prepare you for.

 My Nana was the vice president of a bank she worked at for nearly 45 years.
 Her mind was sharp—numbers came naturally to her, as did leadership.
 This is how she climbed the career ladder, not only as an employee, but as a woman encountering challenges from male counterparts along the way.